MistyCommunity/Documentation/src/content/onboarding/creating-skills/writing-skill.md

 socket.Connect();
 ```

-### Putting It All Together

 **Congratulations!** You’ve written a program for Misty to take a photo whenever she detects a face.
-When the document loads, the program establishes a connection to the `ComputerVision` WebSocket.
-Misty starts face detection and, each time she sees a face, takes a photo with her 4K camera.
-These photos are saved to Misty’s local storage and given file names to indicate the date and time when the face was detected and the photo was taken.
-The flow of the program is managed by global variables indicating the status of the WebSocket subscription and whether Misty has already started face recognition.
-Each time a photo is taken, the program unsubscribes from the WebSocket, pauses for a few seconds, and then re-subscribes to the WebSocket connection to start the whole process over again.
+* When the document loads, the program establishes a connection to the `ComputerVision` WebSocket.
+* Misty starts face detection and, each time she sees a face, takes a photo with her 4K camera.
+* These photos are saved to Misty’s local storage and given file names to indicate the date and time when the face was detected and the photo was taken.
+* The flow of the program is managed by global variables indicating the status of the WebSocket subscription and whether Misty has already started face recognition.
+* Each time a photo is taken, the program unsubscribes from the WebSocket, pauses for a few seconds, and then re-subscribes to the WebSocket connection to start the whole process over again.

 ### Full Sample